brandur/sorg/content/passages-drafts/002-japan.md

 I had the privilege of visiting a variety of its sights -- everything from its dense urban jungles to some of its most beautiful wild areas.
-This one turned out to be a little long so I've split the edition into two, with the next one coming in early 2018.
+This edition turned out to be a little long so I've split it into two, with the next part coming in early 2018.

 As usual, you can unsubscribe instantly [by clicking